 Do we need Project Managers in Agile?

-As per the classic definitions, a Project has a defined beginning and end in time, and it’s meant to accomplish a specific goal.
+As per the classic definitions, a project has a defined beginning and end in time, and it’s meant to accomplish a specific goal.
 Project management is the application of knowledge, skills, tools, and techniques to project activities to meet the project requirements.
 Project management is the responsibility of a Project manager.
-These responsibilities are represented by a set of functions, building up the role Project Manager, which is taken by a single person, usually having the same as a job title.
+These responsibilities are represented by a set of functions, building up the role of Project Manager, which is taken by a single person, usually having the same job title.

 In Agile we have Products, not Projects.
-We aim long-term value delivery, continuous change and evolvement in undefined period of time.
+We aim for long-term value delivery, continuous change, and evolvement in an undefined period of time.
 We don’t deliver scope in time and budget.
-Being creative, effective and producing fast nothing more than the needed, we deliver value!
-There is no need to “manage” projects against baselines, we don’t have predefined scope, the duration is continuous, and we must maximize the value and ROI within our budget.
-We consider change as opportunity aiming competitive advantage, not as a threat for the project plan execution.
+Being creative, effective, and producing fast nothing more than needed, we deliver value!
+There is no need to “manage” projects against baselines, we don’t have a predefined scope, the duration is continuous, and we must maximize the value and ROI within our budget.
+We consider change as an opportunity aiming at a competitive advantage, not as a threat to the project plan execution.

 The Agile Project Manager Transformation

-What does it happen with all Project management functions: Integration, Scope, Schedule, Cost, Quality, Project Resource, Communications, Risk, Procurement and Stakeholder Management?
+What happens with all Project management functions: Integration, Scope, Schedule, Cost, Quality, Project Resource, Communications, Risk, Procurement, and Stakeholder Management?

 Following the Agile pattern of decentralization, we spread them to the closest operating people.
-For instance, Product owners take care of Scope and Schedule; Quality and Delivery is taken by the Dev Team; Process and Communication by Agile Masters.
-Some like stakeholder management might be split btw.
-PO and Agile Masters; Risk management is taken (depending of the risk domain) by different parties.
-New roles may appear, for instance responsible for personal development and administration.
+For instance, Product owners take care of Scope and Schedule; Quality and Delivery are taken by the Dev Team; Process and Communication by Agile Masters.
+Functions like stakeholder management might be split between PO and Agile Masters; Risk management is taken (depending on the risk domain) by different parties.
+New roles may appear, for instance, responsibility for personal development and administration.

 But, if the “new Project manager” has only part of the functions, does it mean he is doing less work? – Not at all!